A Message from the NELI Coordinator:

 Jo Doran, Ph.D., M.F.A.

-Jo Doran earned her Ph.D. in Rhetoric & Composition, with ESL and Writing Center Administration Secondaries from Purdue Univesity in August of 2013.
+Dr. Jo Doran earned her Ph.D. in Rhetoric & Composition, with ESL and Writing Center Administration Secondaries from Purdue University in August of 2013.
 She earned her M.F.A. in Creative Writing and her B.A. in English from Western Michigan University.
-Jo has over ten years of experience working with second-language students in classroom situations and in writing centers, working one-on-one.
+Dr. Doran has over ten years of experience working with second-language students in classroom situations and in writing centers, working one-on-one.
 Jo has enjoyed teaching writing and English to first- and second-language students and working with/tutoring second-language graduate students.
-Jo plays the piano, knits socks, and loves to walk the beach on Lake Superior.
+Dr. Doran plays the piano, knits socks, and loves to walk the beach on Lake Superior.